PLUS: Savoring the un-capturable; a new icebreaker; and a personal note

-As always, I value your feedback (suggestions, critiques, positive reinforcement, constructive insults, etc.), as well as your tips or stories or personal noticing rituals, and your icebreakers: email@example.com.
-Or use the comments!
+As always, I value your feedback (suggestions, critiques, positive reinforcement, constructive insults, etc.), as well as your tips or stories or personal noticing rituals, things we need a word for, and of course your icebreakers: email@example.com.
+Or please use the comments!

 Thanks for reading …

 P.S.
-If you enjoyed this, share it and/or sign up here: robwalker.substack.com.
+If you enjoyed this, click the heart symbol, share it and/or sign up here: robwalker.substack.com.

 All this by Rob Walker PO Box 171, 748 Mehle St., Arabi LA 70032